MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-stored-query-result-command.md

 # .drop stored_query_result command

+Deletes an active stored query result.

+Use `.drop` `stored_query_result` *storedQueryResultName* to delete an active stored query result created in the current database.

-Deletes an active stored query result created in the current database by the current principal.
+Use `.drop` `stored_query_results` `by user` *UserPrincipalName* to delete all active stored query results in the current database by the specified user principal.

 ## Permissions

-You must have [Database Viewer](access-control/role-based-access-control.md) permissions to delet

-You must have [Database Admin](access-control/role-based-access-control.md) permissions
+You must have [Database Viewer](access-control/role-based-access-control.md) permissions to delete stored query results in the database, and [Database Admin](access-control/role-based-access-control.md) permissions to delete stored query results created by specified user principals.

 ## Syntax